 Boone Hall Plantation is the only plantation in the S.C.
 Lowcountry to present a live presentation of this unique culture adapted by African slaves.
-These entertaining and educational performances take place in The Gullah Theater, which is located at the end of Slave Street.
-Please check the schedule sheet given out at the front gate upon admission for show times.
+These entertaining and educational performances take place at The Gullah Theater, which is located in front of Cabin 9 – the last in the row of nine cabins on display.
+Please check the schedule sheet given out at the front gate upon admission for availability and show times.

 The mansion that exists on Boone Hall Plantation today was built in 1936 by Canadian ambassador Thomas Stone as part of the Second Wave of Reconstruction.
 Guided tours of the first floor allow guests to see how this Georgian-designed home blends recovered materials and antique furnishings to recreate an atmosphere that would have surrounded a Coastal Carolina planter’s family and his guests.
 This 30 minute tour begins on the front porch and is given by a well informed guide in historical dress.
 The tour will also introduce you to the history of Boone Hall Plantation and its evolution through several owners since 1681.
 House tours are presented year round.